Monaghan-Lab/HCRFISH-DotCounting/Cellpose_Segmentation.md

 ## Image pre-processing

-After imaging you should have already processed the direct images with AiryScan processing, stitching, and max intensity projection.
-Then you will need to divide your processed whole-tissue, four-channel image to separate out tissue of interest (blastema, epithelium, and mesenchyme, for example) as well as split the color channels.
+After imaging you should have already processed the raw images with AiryScan processing, stitching, and max intensity projection.
+Then you will need to divide your processed whole-tissue, multi-channel image to separate out tissue of interest (blastema, epithelium, and mesenchyme, for example) as well as split the color channels.
 [The instructions for doing this are here](./Tissue_Isolation.md).